The best souvenirs from Mexico for great travel gifts

 Wood is used to make key chains, kitchen, dining room, and office appliances like napkin holders, serving cutlery, and jewelry boxes.

-Wood carving is done by very special Mayan people’s hands, and I can mention Mr. Juan Cima Barzón whose art has traveled all the way to the Vatican.
+Wood carving is done by the hands of very special Mayan people, and I can mention Mr. Juan Cima Barzón, whose art has traveled all the way to the Vatican.
 He makes beautiful pieces of art by hand.
-You can go see them at the Mayan museum in the town called Felipe Carrillo Puerto.
+You can visit them at the Mayan Museum in the town of Felipe Carrillo Puerto.

 Honey is more than a souvenir.
-Honey is a very important part of the local economy of the entire Yucatan Peninsula.
-Beekeeping is a traditional trade amongst the local Mayans, and, usually, all the family members are involved in this activity.
+It is an integral part of the local economy of the entire Yucatan Peninsula.
+Beekeeping is a traditional trade amongst the local Mayans, and usually, all family members are involved in this activity.

-The most interesting part is that we don’t only find the normal honey here, but also the one that is called melipona and that is considered sacred to the Mayan culture for its healing properties.
+The most interesting part is that we don’t only find normal honey here but also the one called melipona, which is considered sacred to the Mayan culture for its healing properties.

-In Quintana Roo, honey production and selling have become of such importance that the government has created several initiatives to help the local communities turning their production into an organic one.
-The many groups of people that sell the honey, also diversify and create natural cosmetic products like soaps, shampoos, creams, ointments, mosquito repellents, and even natural alternative medication.
+In Quintana Roo, honey production and selling have become of such importance that the government has created several initiatives to help the local communities turn their production into an organic one.
+The many groups of people that sell the honey also diversify and create natural cosmetic products like soaps, shampoos, creams, ointments, mosquito repellents, and even natural alternative medication.

 Car rental